kschuler/ling001/index.md

 ## How to do well in LING 1
 - Come to class and do the assigned readings
 - Attempt the practice problems and check your answers against the solutions
 - Come prepared to recitation.
 Ask questions about the course material and for help on practice problems you had trouble with

-## Resources
+## Policies
-### Exams
-There are four exams worth 150 points each, but the lowest exam score is dropped.
-There is no final exam.
-Exams will test understanding of concepts discussed in lectures and readings.
-You will be provided with a study guide, practice questions, and solutions to the practice questions for each exam.
-Exam questions will closely resemble practice questions.

-### Language journal
-Each student is required to keep a [language journal](resources/language-journal-assignment) with a minimum of four entries and at least 800 words, worth 50 points.
-You will receive 5 points for each relevant observation (20 max) and up to 30 points for being insightful, creative, and linking your observations with lecture and/or readings.
+- **Attendance**: There is no formal attendance policy, but attendance is highly correlated with class performance.
+- **Make-up exams**: Only students with a documented family or medical emergancy will be granted the opportunity to make-up an exam.
+Send a Canvas message to your recitation section TA to make these arrangments.
+- **Rescheduling exams**: Only students with a religious conflict or an official university event may reschedule an exam.
+In these cases, students must provide documentation and *advanced notice*, so send a Canvas message to your recitation section TA as soon as possible.
+Note that multiple exams on the same day is not a valid reason to reschedule.
+- **Late assignments**: Late language journals will be accepted with a 5 point per day late penalty.
+- **Re-grade requests**: If you feel a grading error has been made, you must make a formal regrade request via canvas *within four days of receiving your graded exam or assignment*.
+TAs are not allowed to discuss your grade with you until you have made a formal written request.
+If you ask about grading in person or via email, you'll be directed to make a formal request via the regrade request form.
+- **Accommodations and non-discrimination**: We are happy to provide accommodations to anyone with documentation from Student Disability Services and to make alternate arrangements when class conflicts with a religious holiday.
+Please notify your recitation section TA as soon as possible to make these arrangements.
+- **Academic Integrity**: We will follow the rules of the University and the [Code of Academic Integrity](https://catalog.upenn.edu/pennbook/code-of-academic-integrity/).
+It is your responsibility to be familiar with these policies.

-### Grading scale
+## Grading scale
 Minimum score before rounding.

 A+ | 100% to 97% | A | < 97% to 93% | A- | < 93% to 90%